-Manicure with regular polish: this is a simple and less expensive service but it will make your kid feel like a big customer.
-The polish only lasts for a few days but it is alright since she will lose interest in her nails soon.
+Manicure with regular polish: this is a simple and less expensive service, but it will make your kid feel like a big customer.
+The polish only lasts a few days, but it is alright since she will lose interest in her nails soon.

-Manicure with gel polish: This service is one step above manicure with regular polish in terms of price and the polish will last up to two weeks on your daughter’s nails.
-Do take into account her on her activities at home and school.
+Manicure with gel polish: This service is one step above manicure with regular polish in terms of price, and the polish will last up to two weeks on your daughter’s nails.
+Do take into account her activities at home and school.

-SNS, dipping nails or acrylic nails: these types of nail enhancement will involve nail extension.
-Not only they are expensive, but they can also be unsuitable for your young daughter’s everyday activities at home and school.
-If you decide to give your daughter this service, keep in mind that her activities in the gym and sports that she plays before you let her get artificial nails longer than she is comfortable with.
+SNS, dipping nails, or acrylic nails: these nail enhancements will involve nail extension.
+They are expensive and unsuitable for your young daughter’s everyday activities at home and school.
+If you decide to give your daughter this service, keep in mind her activities in the gym and the sports she plays before you let her get artificial nails longer than she is comfortable with.

 Additional topics on kids in a nail salon

-This section covers the additional aspects of a salon whether it is a good environment for your little kids.
+This section covers the additional aspects of a salon and whether it is a suitable environment for your little kids.

-With better regulations aiming at protecting public health, nail salons have come a long way in proper sanitation, cleaning maintenance and safety.
+With better regulations protecting public health, nail salons have come a long way in proper sanitation, cleaning maintenance, and safety.

 Check out chemical fumes in a nail salon:

-You should check out a salon near you before you decide to come in for service with the thought that you might have to bring your child with you.
+You should check out a salon near you before you decide to come in for service with the thought that you might have to bring your child.

-What you need to do is come in when the salon is busiest, usually Fridays after work hours or on Saturdays and ask for a business card to get the salon number to call and make an appointment later.
-At this time, you should be able to determine if the salon is well ventilated and clean.
+You should come in when the salon is busiest, usually Fridays after work hours or on Saturdays, and ask for a business card to get the salon number to call and make an appointment later.
+At this time, you should be able to determine if the salon is well-ventilated and clean.

-Since the people who work in a nail salon are there all day.
-They are the ones who will be exposed to the chemical fumes longer than customers who are there for one or two hours.
+Since the people who work in nail salons are there all day, they are the ones who will be exposed to the chemical fumes longer than customers who are there for one or two hours.

-If the salon owner does not do a good job on ventilation, then it is safe to say he or she does not care about employees’ well being, much less yours.
-You should take your business somewhere else.
+If the salon owner does not do an excellent job on ventilation, then it is safe to say they do not care about employees’ well-being, much less yours.
+Therefore, you should take your business somewhere else.

-A competent nail salon manager/owner should try to keep up his/her salon image by keeping a clean working environment even when the salon is busy and good ventilation is one indication.
+A competent nail salon manager/owner should try to keep up their salon image by keeping a clean working environment even when the salon is busy, and good ventilation is one indication.

 Observe dust build-up in a nail salon:

-If it is your first time at the salon, you should be able to tell it the salon you are in if it is dusty.
-If it is dust everywhere, it is the sign that cleaning is neglected.
-Dust is created inside a nail salon every day due to nail filing but you can always tell if it is old dust or a new one and you can decide for yourself if it is tolerable.
+If it is your first time at the salon, you should be able to tell the salon you are in if it is dusty.
+If it is dust everywhere, it is a sign that cleaning is neglected.
+Dust is created inside a nail salon every day due to nail filing, but you can always tell if it is old dust or new one, and you can decide for yourself if it is tolerable.

 Kid-friendly nail salons:

-due to state regulations, nail salons are required to have non-porous flooring in order to effectively sanitize it.
-They can be ceramic tiles, linoleum, etc. which are slippery when wet.
-Manicures and pedicures required water.
-Sometime there will be water spillage on the floor.
+Due to state regulations, nail salons must have non-porous flooring to sanitize or disinfect them effectively.
+They can be ceramic tiles, linoleum, etc., which are slippery when wet.
+Manicures and pedicures require water.
+Sometimes there will be water spillage on the floor.
 Slippery floors and active kids do not mix well.

 Active kids in a nail salon:

 Many nail salons do not allow kids inside because they do not want any accidents caused by very active kids.
 These kids can run into things and might break or knock something down.
-Keep in mind that many products in a salon are chemicals that are not safe around little kids, like alcohol, acetone, acrylic products for example.
+Remember that many products in a salon are unsafe chemicals for little kids, like alcohol, acetone, and acrylic products, for example.

-Also, since glass and ceramics are good to keep nails chemicals, there are breakable glass or ceramic containers used in a typical nail salon.
+Also, since glass and ceramics are suitable for keeping nail chemicals, breakable glass or ceramic containers are used in a typical nail salon.

 Nail salon liability:

-All salons are required to have business insurance in effect before they can open their doors for business.
+All salons must have business insurance before opening their business doors.
 Liability is a big thing in the US.
-Insurance companies are constantly closing all the so-called loopholes or make it very difficult for an injured person can win a claim.
+Insurance companies are constantly closing all the so-called loopholes or making it difficult for an injured person to win a claim.

-Any kid can cause an accident at any moment anywhere, not just yours.
-You can decide whether your young child will be safe in a nail salon while you are being waited on for an hour or so.
+Any kid can cause an accident at any moment, anywhere, not just yours.
+For example, you can decide whether your young child will be safe in a nail salon while you are being waited on for an hour or so.

 Going to a nail salon for service is a relaxing moment for many busy mothers.
 Keep that in mind before you consider taking your kid with you.
-Not only you can get pampered with a long-overdue personal service, but it can also be a much-needed recharge time before you go back home where your never-ending chores await.
+Not only can you get pampered with a long-overdue personal service, but it can also be a much-needed recharge before you return home, where your never-ending chores await.

 Now you know all the aspects of kids in a nail salon subject.
 So it is only you who can answer the question “Can I take my kid to my nail appointment” most appropriately.

-By taking into account all the above factors, your decision about taking your kid with you to a nail salon should involve all the people while you are there and in this order: you, your kid, other customers and workers at the nail salon.
+Considering all the above factors, your decision about taking your kid with you to a nail salon should involve all the people while you are there, and in this order: you, your kids, other customers, and workers at the nail salon.

 From the memories of bringing along toys to keep your little princess busy in a nail salon to watching her sit at a station getting her nails done for prom or graduation, your thoughts will race through the times has gone by.
-Your local nail salon is one of the special places that you can have those sweet moments with your child’s life.
+Your local nail salon is one of the unique places to have those sweet moments with your child’s life.